BenIlies/NoPASARAN/docs/tutorial/intro_establishment_control_channels.rst

 **Conclusion**

 In this tutorial, we have explored the practical implementation of a nested Finite State Machine, the "CONTROL-CHANNEL-SET-UP," designed to establish control channels as a client or as a server.
-The FSM provides a higher level of abstraction and reusability, making it an efficient solution for control channel setup in various scenarios.
+The FSM provides a higher level of abstraction and reusability, making it an efficient solution for control channel setup in various tests.